Accommodation for Exchange students

 Finding a place to live in Amsterdam is not easy, as there is a serious shortage of accommodation for students.
 Although the International Office of VU Amsterdam will do its utmost best to arrange suitable accommodation for everyone, in the following cases VU Amsterdam may not provide accommodation:

-• If you will bring your family or pet;
+• If you will bring your family or pet(s)

-• If your preferences do not need the accommodation on offer from VU Amsterdam
+• If your preferences are different from the accommodation offered by VU Amsterdam

 If you fit in one of these categories, we strongly advise you to have a look at the following accommodation alternatives.
 There are various Dutch websites that offer housing in Amsterdam and they provide useful information on finding accommodation.Be aware that when responding to adverts offering accommodation, there may be some fraudulent operators around.
 Please look out for scams.
 VU Amsterdam cannot be held responsible for the services delivered by any provider of alternative accommodation.
 If the offer sounds too good to be true, it probably is.

-In case you would like to meet up with us to discuss your accommodation, please call us at T +31 (0)20 59 84691 to schedule an appointment or schedule a phone call in our online tool.
+In case you would like to schedule a (telephone) meeting with the accommodation team to discuss your accommodation, please schedule a phone call in our online tool.